getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/index.md

 ## Core Interfaces

-All values in the event payload that are not a basic attributes are data interfaces.
+All values in the event payload that are not basic attributes are data interfaces.
 The key is the canonical interface short name, and the value is the data expected by the interface (usually a dictionary).